Emergency Department Clinical Research Undergraduate Internship

-The clinical research associate externship/internship is a unique opportunity for students to directly participate in clinical research.
-Students will get the opportunity to enroll patients in clinical research projects, while observing overall ED research operations, interacting with physicians and other healthcare providers, and learning more about healthcare.
+The clinical research undergraduate internship is a unique opportunity for students to directly participate in clinical research.
+Students will develop research skills ranging from patient enrollment in clinical research projects to engaging in overall research operations in various departments, such as Emergency Medicine.
+In addition, research interns will participate in workshops geared towards their professional development, receive mentorship from physicians and other healthcare providers, and learn more about careers in healthcare.

-- Students will gain research experience working in the emergency department that will strengthen their skills in developing a career in public health and/or medicine
+Students will gain research experience working in various clinical departments at Children’s National Hospital that will strengthen their skills in developing a career in public health and/or medicine.

-- Students will be exposed to the practical application of research to provide critical context and texture to research theory they may have received in the classroom
+- Students will be exposed to the practical application of research to provide critical context and texture to research theory.

-- The ED Research Externship/Internship offers a broad diversity of research from basic observational studies to complex randomized controlled trials thereby exposing students to the full spectrum of research applications in a single clinical setting
+- The ED Research Undergraduate Internship offers a broad diversity of research from basic observational studies to complex randomized controlled trials thereby exposing students to the full spectrum of research applications in a single clinical setting.

-- The onsite internship, if approved will allow shadowing physicians in the clinical setting
+- The onsite internship will allow shadowing physicians in the clinical setting.

 Eligibility and Requirements

-To be considered for the Research Externship/Internship, you must:
+To be considered for the internship, you must:

 - Be at least 18 years of age and a sophomore in college at the time of application.
-Medical students, post-baccalaureate students, and graduate students are encouraged to apply
+Undergraduate and post-baccalaureate students are encouraged to apply.

-- Be able/willing to commit a minimum of 12 hours per week (3, 4-hr. shifts, including some evening and/or weekend shifts)
+- Be able/willing to commit a minimum of 30 hours per week onsite, no more than 4 shifts/ week.

-The terms of an emergency department research externship are as follows:
+- The terms of an emergency department research internship are as follows:

-For more information about the Emergency Department Clinical Research Externship, please contact:
+For more information about the Emergency Department Research Undergraduate Internship, please contact:

 Bobbe Thomas, CCRP (she/her)